EugeneUr/Xamarin-Pods/SWTableViewCell/README.md

 "sharpie bind -output . -namespace SWTableViewCells -sdk iphoneos9.0 ./SWTableViewCell/SWTableViewCell.h"

 3. Refresh the newly generated .a file with the current one inside the Xamarin folder
+4. Recompile your Xamarin project